-Each and every sale of alcohol from licensed premises must be made or authorised by a Personal Licence holder.
-Every licensed premises must have a personal licence holder named as the Designated Premises Supervisor (DPS) on their premises licence.
+All sales of alcohol from a licensed premises must be made or authorised by a Personal Licence holder.
+Every premises licence must have a personal licence holder named on that licence as the Designated Premises Supervisor (DPS) on their premises licence.

 Be 18 years of age or over;